 Streaming services are literally a dime a dozen these days.
 And although most of us have heard of, and likely use, the “big three” (Netflix, Amazon Prime Video, Hulu), there are even more streaming services than that.
 Especially if you’re into live TV streaming, you can choose from a growing list of streaming options like Philo, fuboTV, Sling TV, DirecTV Now, and more.

-So what streaming services are out there?
+So what streaming services are out there in the US, UK, Canada, India, Australia, and China?
 What on-demand and live TV streaming services should you be considering for your entertainment needs?
 Here is a complete list of over 100+ streaming services available in 2019.

 Those looking for alternatives to cable are increasingly turning their attention to live TV streaming options.
 Sometimes called “over-the-top” TV (OTT) or even IPTV, live TV streaming services eliminate the need for an expensive cable TV subscription, while still offering a wide selection of popular TV channels.

 Sling TV was the first and most well-known option to hit the market, but there are now over half a dozen of these Internet TV services available to consumers.
 Here is a complete list of US-based live TV streaming services currently available.

 While Philo runs as far away from sports as possible, fuboTV embraces them.
 In fact, fuboTV is the only sports-centric internet TV streaming service on the market right now.
 That makes fuboTV extremely unique in the field, but also, consequently, one of the more expensive options.

 fuboTV gives you a one-week free trial.
 After that, you’ll pay $44.99 for 70+ channels, or $49.99 per month for 100+ channels.
 This service makes international soccer one of its key focuses, so if you’re a US soccer fan who can’t usually access international games, fuboTV is definitely the service for you.